 Common Skin Conditions in the Elderly

-Facial movement lines: These lines (often known as "laugh lines" and "worry lines") become more visible as the skin loses its elasticity (in your 40's or 50's).
+- Facial movement lines, often known as "laugh lines" and "worry lines," become more visible as the skin loses its elasticity (in your 40's or 50's).
 The lines may be horizontal on the forehead, vertical above the nose, or curved on the temples, upper cheeks, and around the mouth and eyes.

-Dry and itching skin: Dry, flaking skin is a common problem among adults, especially the elderly.
+- Dry and itching skin is a common problem among adults, especially with age.
 The loss of oil glands (which help to keep the skin soft) is the main cause of dry skin.
 Rarely, dry, itchy skin may be a sign of diabetes, kidney disease, or liver disease.

-Skin cancer: Sun exposure (UV radiation) is the most common cause of pre-cancers and skin cancer, either basal cell carcinoma or squamous cell carcinoma.
-Many Americans (a million each year) will develop a skin cancer by age 65.
+- Skin cancer: Sun exposure (UV radiation) is the most common cause of pre-cancers and skin cancer, either basal cell carcinoma or squamous cell carcinoma.
+Many Americans (a million each year) will develop a form of skin cancer by age 65.

 Nothing can undo sun damage, but the skin can occasionally repair itself.
-Here are some tips to help keep skin healthy.
+Use these tips to help keep your skin healthy at any age.